-Former Directorship of listed entities in last 3 years
+Former Directorship of listed entities in last 3 years Nil

-Nil
+Special responsibilities Nil

-110,241 fully paid ordinary shares
+Interests in shares and options 110,241 fully paid ordinary shares

 GREG BAYNTON

 Appointed: 28 April 2014 Resigned: 18 November 2020

 Greg Baynton is the founder and Managing Director of Orbit Capital, an investment and advisory company and holder of an Australian Financial Services Licence.
 He has a background in investment banking, infrastructure investment, and new projects and has experience in IPOs and other capital raisings, mergers and acquisitions, investor relations and corporate governance.